The best screen names are boring.

 - Maintain privacy by using screen names that do not give away a child’s location — names of towns, cities, parks, monuments, schools, and other locations.

-- Choose words that don’t reflect intense emotion, violence or that name weapons
+- Choose words that don’t reflect intense emotion, violence or those that name weapons

 Screen names have power, so help your children make safe and sensible choices.